igormukhingmailcom-forks/ansible-role-autofs/README.md

   - Only uses the structured map
   - variable naming format
 5. instructions
-  - checkboxes in readme for steps to convert from GENERIC role to something useful
+  - checkboxes in readme for steps to convert from autofs role to something useful
   - all vanilla files are examples that by default won't modify the system

 I hope by forking this role

-1. It saves the trouble of the next steps after running `ansible-galaxy init ansible-role-GENERIC`
+1. It saves the trouble of the next steps after running `ansible-galaxy init ansible-role-autofs`
 2. It helps standarize ansible roles for maximum OS support
 3. It helps standarize ansible roles readme's look
 4. The checkboxes in the readme will give clearer instructions on best practices and rapid development